AZF (factory): Toulouse chemical factory explosion

 On 21 September 2001, an explosion occurred in the AZF fertiliser factory in Toulouse, France, belonging to the Grande Paroisse branch of the Total group.

 Three hundred tonnes of ammonium nitrate was stored (the maximum capacity was 2,000 tonnes) in hangar #221.
 The whole factory was destroyed making a crater with a depth about 7 m (23 ft) and a diameter of 40 m (131 ft); steel girders were found 3 km away from the explosion.
 The blast measured 3.4 on the Richter scale, with an estimated power equivalent to 20-40 tons of TNT.
-The explosion was heard 80 km away (50 miles).
-Due to the acoustics of the hills and the large sound, the explosion was reported as occurring in multiple places.
+The explosion was heard 80 km (50 miles) away.
+Due to the acoustics of the hills and the loud sound, the explosion was reported as occurring in multiple places.
 Police at first believed that at least five bombs had simultaneously gone off.
 There is still controversy over the exact number of explosions.

 The factory was close to the city: one of the most inhabited areas, Le Mirail, is just one kilometre away (0.6 miles).
 Several schools, one university campus, one hospital and a psychiatric hospital had to be evacuated.

 Victims

-The disaster caused 29 deaths (28 from the factory, 1 secondary school pupil from a neighbouring school), about 30 seriously wounded, and 2,500 light casualties.
+The disaster caused 31 deaths (30 from the factory, 1 secondary school pupil from a neighbouring school), about 30 seriously wounded, and 2,500 light casualties.
 Two thirds of the city's windows were shattered, causing 70 eye wounds.
 The complete environmental consequences of the catastrophe are not yet fully known.
 The total damages paid by insurance groups currently exceed 1.5 billion euros.

 Investigation

 On 4 October 2001, France's then Environment Minister Yves Cochet announced that the explosion "may have been a terrorist attack" (the explosion occurred in the weeks following the September 11 attacks) and identified Hassan Jandoubi, a plant sub-contractor killed in the blast, as a person under investigation.
 French anti-terrorist authorities were prohibited by the Toulouse prosecutor from searching Jandoubi's house for five days after the incident.

-Police declared that Jandoubi had "possible Islamic fundamentalist sympathies," yet by the time the search was finally conducted, they alleged that Jandoubi's girlfriend had disposed of all traces of his clothes or photos.
+Police declared that Jandoubi had "possible Islamic fundamentalist sympathies", yet by the time the search was finally conducted, they alleged that Jandoubi's girlfriend had disposed of all traces of his clothes or photos.
 French authorities described the delay as damaging to the investigation.